-Low Pass: work done in the course is below the level of performance that on the average is required for the award of a degree.
+Low Pass: work done in the course is below the level of performance expected for the award of a degree.

 Failure: no credit is given for the course.

 Requirement Completed (RC): indicates J.D. preparticipation in Moot Court or Barristers' Union.